testground/infra/k8s/eks/README.md

 You can now run testground tests without having to port-forward to your laptop/bastion host.

+**Please note that it might take a few minutes for the worker nodes to pass the AWS Load Balancer health checks.
+When this finishes, you will be able to run tests.**

 6. Now you are ready to run testground tests:

 ```